spinnaker/governance/h1-2020-roadmap.md

 *   AWS: Support for services with multiple load balancer target groups (Amazon)
 *   AWS: Performance enhancements for accounts with large number of resources (Amazon)
-*   Google: Documented approach to using Spinnaker with Cloud Run (Google)
+*   Google Cloud: Documented approach to using Spinnaker with Cloud Run (Google)